Last updated on February 11th, 2019

 10. Does the site have customer support?

 It’s important to remember that house sitting platforms are essentially a match making service.
-They simply facilitate a connection between home owners and house sitters, and it’s your own responsibility to make sure you do your due diligence.
+They simply facilitate a connection between home owners and house sitters, and it’s your own responsibility to make sure you do your own house sit due diligence.
 You should ask the right questions and pick a house sit that best suits you.

 That said, it’s comforting to know that there is an easily accessible customer support or help line where you can get advice or assistance should it be needed.